blueoc-phucpham/notes/docs/index.md

     - [ ] **Routing with react-router-dom**
         - **Description:** Ensure navigation to the login page and redirect to the dashboard on successful login.
+Should be adapt from similar task in sign up.
         - **Estimation:** 0.5 hours

 2. **Backend**